Definition of Shock or Cardiogenic Shock.

 - Cold hands or feet

 - Shallow and rapid breathing.

-It is done by measuring blood pressure and other “vital signs”.
-You are in shock when the blood pressure is too low (if the higher number in the reading is less than 90); Also the measurements of your pulse (how fast the heart is beating) and your breathing rate are also important.
+It is done by measuring blood pressure and other “vital signs.”
+You are in shock when the blood pressure is too low (if the higher number in the reading is less than 90); Also, the measurements of your pulse (how fast the heart is beating) and your breathing rate are also significant.

-It will be evaluated if it presents sweat, pale skin or with the appearance of a blue tint that is a sign of a possible shock.
-Blood tests can be done to find out if you have had a heart attack.
+It will be evaluated if it presents sweat, pale skin, or the appearance of a blue tint that is a sign of a possible shock.
+Blood tests can determine if you have had a heart attack.
 You will have an electrocardiogram (called an ECG or EKG) to look for signs of a heart attack.

-A chest x-ray can be used to see if fluid has accumulated in your heart or lungs or if your heart is enlarged.
+A chest x-ray can see if the fluid has accumulated in your heart or lungs or if your heart is enlarged.

 Treatment for Cardiogenic Shock

-- The treatment is to make the blood flow again in your body, especially in the part of the heart that is damaged.
-The treatment will be carried out in the emergency room and intensive care unit of the hospital or clinic.
+- The treatment is to make the blood flow again in your body, especially in the damaged part of the heart.
+The treatment will be carried out in the hospital or clinic’s emergency room and intensive care unit.
 It will include:

 - Surgery, to get the blood flowing again by creating new or improved blood vessels (revascularization).

-- A procedure that uses a small surgical balloon to open arteries and improve blood flow (angioplasty).
+- A procedure uses a small surgical balloon to open arteries and improve blood flow (angioplasty).

 - Surgery to correct any problem with the structure of the heart.

 - A heart transplant may be recommended, but this is done rarely.